C-Otto/BitBook/documentation/example.md

 ## More Information

-Using `list-owned-addresses` you can get an overview of all owned addresses:
+Using `get-owned-addresses` you can get an overview of all owned addresses:

 ```
-BitBook$ list-owned-addresses
+BitBook$ get-owned-addresses
            35PWdG8CHar1dUj9RrYBneCyQcN6kzXqFS    0          [         0.00€]
            36WvZoFtn8ng6V8RyfB76dF73rJD6FLz9a    0.0238648  [     1,127.22€]
 ```